-Last quarter F5 Networks reported revenues of $700 million, up 2.64% year on year, beating analyst revenue expectations by 1.19%.
-It was a weaker quarter for the company, with slow revenue growth and a decline in gross margin.
+Last quarter F5 Networks reported revenues of $703.2 million, up 10.9% year on year, in line with analyst expectations.
+It was a weak quarter for the company, with underwhelming revenue guidance for the next quarter.

 Is F5 Networks buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting F5 Networks's revenue to grow 1.96% year on year to $700.5 million, slowing down from the 10% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted earnings are expected to come in at $2.33 per share.
+This quarter analysts are expecting F5 Networks's revenue to grow 3.76% year on year to $699.8 million, in line with the 3.53% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Adjusted earnings are expected to come in at $2.86 per share.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.

 The author has no position in any of the stocks mentioned.